tantrafael/asteroids/README.md

 Object pooling would definitely be in place, with all spawning and destroying going on.
 I haven’t gotten around to it yet though.

 ### Testing
 Oh, the tests I had planned!
 Ever since attending a lecture on TDD some years ago, I’ve known that it’s the way to go.
 I did start with setting up a test suite and writing a test.
 But not sure about having the time to produce a playable game, I renegaded into writing features without tests.
 At least, I tried to program as testable as I know how to.
-Add ing tests is my absolute priority at this point.
+Writing unit tests is my absolute priority at this point.

 ### Controls
 Press enter to start and restart game.
 Use arrow keys to move.
 Press space to fire.